stivka/GettingSorted/README.md

 # GettingSorted
-Exploration into sorting algorithms, to determine best usage scenarios for different algorithms and perhaps tap into the idea of a combined universal algorithm.
+Exploration into sorting algorithms

+Investigation of best usage scenarios for different algorithms Idea of a (perhaps combined) universal algorithm.